UNE CEPH Reaccreditation reaffirms the quality of UNE’s graduate programs in Public Health.

 UNE Online’s Graduate Programs in Public Health are excited to announce our successful reaccreditation from the Council on Education for Public Health.
 The Council met June 13-15, 2019, and awarded UNE a 7-year accreditation – the maximum amount of time possible under CEPH guidelines.

-CEPH is an independent agency and the only organization recognized by the U.S. Department of Education as the official accrediting body for public health schools and programs in the United States.
+The Council on Education for Public Health (CEPH) is an independent agency and the only organization recognized by the U.S. Department of Education as the official accrediting body for public health schools and programs in the United States.
 CEPH accreditation is a rigorous peer-review process designed to ensure that a program’s curriculum meets set standards for high-quality education and training.

 The University of New England’s Graduate Programs in Public Health first earned CEPH accreditation in October of 2011, and have been continuously accredited since that time.

-Our recent 7-year reaccreditation from CEPH ensures that Master of Public Health program meets the most up-to-date standards set by the Council.
+Our recent 7-year reaccreditation from CEPH ensures that the Master of Public Health program meets the most up-to-date standards set by the Council.
 UNE’s CEPH accreditation reflects our commitment to excellence through quality education.
 To view UNE’s CEPH accreditation listing on the official CEPH website, click here.

 Accreditation is a process in which institutions of learning are evaluated against a certain set of standards with the goal of effectiveness, improvement, and public assurance.
-It is a rigorous process that relies heavily on peer-review, and is designed to ensure that a program’s curriculum meets the standards set for high-quality education and training.
+It is a rigorous process that relies heavily on peer-review and is designed to ensure that a program’s curriculum meets the standards set for high-quality education and training.

 Meeting and exceeding accreditation standards is important in higher education because it establishes a level of acceptable quality while respecting the unique missions of the institutions involved.
 It is also one way for potential students to quickly and reliably evaluate the quality of an institution.